louis-young/symbols/README.md

 ## Description

 A website to browse, filter and search through thousands of HTML symbols and copy them to your clipboard quickly and easily.

-Built in React with Jest unit tests, Cypress integration tests and Storybook.
+Built with React including Jest unit tests, Cypress integration tests and a Storybook component library.

 ## Motivation